 Bonds typically have lower returns over time but are also more stable than stocks.
 Cash investments are the lowest-yielding and least volatile of all.

-In addition to rebalancing automatically, age-based options also get more conservative automatically.
-They're only available through 529 college savings plans.
+In addition to rebalancing automatically, Target Enrollment Portfolios also get more conservative automatically.
+They're only available through 529 savings plans.
 See if they might be right for you.

 We're here to help

 Talk with one of our education savings specialists.

 All investing is subject to risk, including the possible loss of the money you invest.